twilio-professional-services/flex-project-template/README.md

 (the following is only applicable when using the flex v2 plugin)

 You may want to rename the plugin and the serverless dependencies
-  - you are creating a standalone plugin and it needs to run side by side with other plugins usinig the template.
+  - you are creating a standalone plugin and it needs to run side by side with other plugins using the template.

 There is a convenience script available to do this.
 After cloning the template, simply run the following command from the repository root dir.